JuliaLang/julia/doc/src/manual/metaprogramming.md

    Due to an implementation limitation, this also means that they currently cannot define a closure or generator.

 It's easiest to illustrate this with an example.
-We can declare a generated function `foo` as
+We can declare a generated function `foo` as:

 ```jldoctest generated
 julia> @generated function foo(x)